International propagation of the Salafi movement and Wahhabism: Mosques

 Faisal Mosque in Islamabad was built after a $28 million grant from King Faisal of Saudi Arabia.

 More than 1,500 mosques were built around the world from 1975 to 2000 paid for by Saudi public funds.

 The Saudi-headquartered and financed Muslim World League played a pioneering role in supporting Islamic associations, mosques, and investment plans for the future.
 It opened offices in "every area of the world where Muslims lived."
 From 1964 to 2004, Saudi Arabia built 1359 mosques, 210 Islamic centres, 202 colleges and 2000 schools in non-Muslim-majority countries.
-Saudi donations totalling “many billions” of riyals financed 16 American mosques, four Canadian, and some in London, Madrid, Brussels and Geneva.
+Saudi donations totalling "many billions" of riyals financed 16 American mosques, four Canadian, and some in London, Madrid, Brussels and Geneva.

-The process of financing mosques usually involved presenting a local office of the Muslim World League with evidence of the need for a mosque/Islamic center to obtain the offices `recommendation` (tazkiya) that the Muslim group hoping for a mosque would present, not to the Saudi government, but to "a generous donor" within the kingdom or the United Arab Emirates.
+The process of financing mosques usually involved presenting a local office of the Muslim World League with evidence of the need for a mosque/Islamic center to obtain the offices "recommendation" (tazkiya) that the Muslim group hoping for a mosque would present, not to the Saudi government, but to "a generous donor" within the kingdom or the United Arab Emirates.

-Saudi-financed mosques did not adhere to local Islamic architectural traditions, but were built in the austere Salafi style, using marble `international style` design and green neon lighting.
+Saudi-financed mosques did not adhere to local Islamic architectural traditions, but were built in the austere Salafi style, using marble "international style" design and green neon lighting.
 An example is Gazi Husrev-beg in Sarajevo whose restoration was funded and supervised by Saudis, was stripped of its ornate Ottoman tilework and painted wall decorations, to the disapproval of some local Muslims.

-Former British ambassador to Saudi Arabia, Sir William Patey, has asserted that Saudi Arabia's funding of mosques and promotion of Salafi Wahhabism in Europe has lead to radicalization and fundamentalist extremism in the continent.
+Former British ambassador to Saudi Arabia, Sir William Patey, has asserted that Saudi Arabia's funding of mosques and promotion of Salafi Wahhabism in Europe has led to radicalization and fundamentalist extremism in the continent.
 The Henry Jackson Society has published a report linking Saudi promotion of Salafism to violent extremism in the United Kingdom.
-A leaked intelligence report from Germany’s BfV domestic intelligence agency and Federal Intelligence Service (BND) also asserted that Saudi Arabia, Kuwait and Qatar supported extremist Islamic groups inside Germany.
+A leaked intelligence report from Germany's BfV domestic intelligence agency and Federal Intelligence Service (BND) also asserted that Saudi Arabia, Kuwait and Qatar supported extremist Islamic groups inside Germany.
 The European Union and the United States have remarked in several occasions Saudi Arabia's promotion of Salafism and its possible link with violent fundamentalism in the West.